 7:00 | July 12

 The Krasin takes on board Filippo Zappi and Adalberto Mariano, who had left the camp together with Finn Malmgren.
 The contrast between the two is suspicious.
-Zappi is in good shape, does not look undernourished and wears several layers of clothes, while Mariano is exhausted and half-dressed: his feet are so badly frost-bitten that they have to be amputated as soon as he is taken on board the ice-breaker.
+Zappi is in good shape, does not look undernourished and wears several layers of clothes, while Mariano is exhausted and half-dressed.
+His right foot, frost-bitten and affected by gangrene, would have to be amputated.

 Their leader, Finn Malmgren, they said, had died a month ago.
 He allegedly asked them to abandon him, with a broken hand and frost-bitten feet, and to let him die in the ice.
 He was said to leave his warm clothes to the Italians.
 His last wish was his fellows make a grave for him in the ice with an axe.